parcelcraft/docs/changelog/index.md

 ## 1.7.0 {% small %}April 14, 2026{% /small %}

 - Added: When creating a shipment, under shipment options, users can now specify a preference to always ship return shipments by default.
-- Added: New data is saved to our database when a user changes the ship_status metadata of an invoice or payment in anticipation for a full page version of Parcelcraft in Stripe Apps.
+- Added: New data is saved to our database when a user changes the ship_status metadata of an invoice or payment in anticipation of a full-page version of Parcelcraft in Stripe Apps.
 This also populates data that is being collected for a new "unified orders" list for shipments from Stripe Webhook data.
 - Fixed: Shipments between some European nations were not marked as international.
 Additional customs requirements were added between these countries to meet specific carrier requirements.
-- Fixed: Formatting for unshippable items in an invoice item list had bad formatting
+- Fixed: Unshippable items in an invoice item list had bad formatting
 - Fixed: In the Settings View, users were incorrectly told there was an error saving settings.
-- Fixed: When entering a new reply-to address in the notifications tab in settings, the last character of the input would be over eagerly clipped due to a debouncing function.
-This could be a related to a resolved bug where a text field would loose focus on the Stripe Apps platform.
+- Fixed: When entering a new reply-to address in the notifications tab in settings, the last character of the input would be over-eagerly clipped due to a debouncing function.
+This could be related to a resolved bug where a text field would lose focus on the Stripe Apps platform.

 ---